 Identity politics did not originate with libertarians, of course.
-Anarchists simply adopted a way of thinking that over time had become more and more popular on the political left and by this point has entered the mainstream Feminism. ethnic nationalisms, and sexual identities all came to the fore as part of the non-anarchist left in the 60s and 70s.
-As anarchist thought and action had a rebirth of sorts during this overlap developed same period, an various between these movements, in identity-based eventually resulting libertarian subgroups.
+Anarchists simply adopted a way of thinking that over time had become more and more popular on the political left and by this point has entered the mainstream.
+Feminism, ethnic nationalisms, and sexual identities all came to the fore as part of the non-anarchist left in the 60s and 70s.
+As anarchist thought and action had a rebirth of sorts during this same period, an overlap developed between these various movements, eventually resulting in identitybased libertarian subgroups.
 From anarchafeminists to the more recent anarchist people of color groupings, libertarians have shown themselves to be no more resistant to the herd instinct than anyone else.
-It is unclear to this anarchist why the libertarian movement, which supposedly rejects all authority, has shown itself unwilling to reject an approach which groupthink, promotes and why movement supposedly opposed to racism and sexism has so readily accepted separatist groupings based on sex and skin color/ethnicity.
-Anarchists seem disinclined to advocate for individualism and real diversity in the face of the current fashion for identity.
+It is unclear to this anarchist why the libertarian movement, which supposedly rejects all authority, has shown itself unwilling to reject an approach which promotes groupthink, and whv movement supposedly opposed to racism and sexism has so readily accepted separatist groupings based on sex and skin color/ethnicity.
+Anarchists seem dis-inclined to advocate for individualism and real diversity in the face of the current fashion for identity.
 Identity Papers, Please While the appeal of groupism is not universal, it is quite common.
-Even those not in the in-group will often fall into place and support those who choose to identify themselves and others by skin color, sex, ethnicity, sexual tastes, "gender," etc. Some people say they want to be surrounded by people who look like them. others say that they feel more comfortable around those with whom they have shared experiences.
-And then there are those who claim that those not in or of their selfidentified group are incapable of treating them fairly because they are racist, sexist, homophobic, or some combination of But whatever the rationale for these identity politics, there is always an assumption about people made by its advocates that is based on some physical characteristics, behavior or sexual tastes.
+Even those not in the in-group will often fall into place and support those who choose to identify themselves and others by skin color, sex, ethnicity, sexual tastes, "gender," etc. Some people say they want to be surrounded by people who look like them, others say that they feel more comfortable around those with whom they have shared experiences.
+And then there are those who claim that those not in or of their self-identified group are incapable of treating them fairly because they are racist, sexist, homophobic, or some combination of these.
+But whatever the rationale for identity politics, there is always an assumption about people made by its advocates that is based on some physical characteristics, behavior or sexual tastes.
 People are not seen as individuals to be evaluated on the basis of their words and deeds, but are simply categorized as members of this or that group, and are assumed to share certain traits with others in their assigned group.